hertogp/stitch/README.md

 Stitch calculates a sha-hash using alle option values (sorted by key), excluding the `exe`’s value plus the codeblock contents and with all spaces removed.
-That fingerprint is then used (`#sha`) in filenames and allows for old/new file detection.
+That fingerprint is then used (`#sha`) in filenames and allows for unique names as well as old/new file detection.

 So if `exe=maybe` and files exists for the newly calculated fingerprint the codeblock doesn’t run again and previous results will be used